-In general, GAs heavily depends on pseudo random number generators (PRNG) for creating new individuals and for the selection- and mutation algorithms.
+In general, GAs heavily depend on pseudo random number generators (PRNG) for creating new individuals and for the selection- and mutation algorithms.
 Jenetics uses the Java Random class, respectively sub-types from it, for generating random numbers.
 To make the random engine pluggable, the Random object is always fetched from the RandomRegistry.
 This makes it possible to change the implementation of the random engine without changing the client code.
-The central RandomRegistry also allows to easily change Random engine even for specific parts of the code.
+The central RandomRegistry also allows for easily changing the Random engine even for specific parts of the code.